 We will store any research documents with personal information, such as consent forms, as part of the research record, securely at the University of Oxford until 3 years after the youngest subject reaches 18 years old or 5 years after the end of the study, whichever is longer.

-This will be a maximum of 21 years after the study ends.
-We will keep any other identifiable information about you for 12 months after the study has finished. b
+We will keep any other identifiable information about you/you child for 12 months after the study has finished.

-The study team will use your name, NHS number, home address and contact details to contact you about the research study and to oversee the quality of the study.
+The study team will use your/your child's name, NHS number, home address and contact details to contact you about the research study and to oversee the quality of the study.